 It sounds like a good idea, as it helps keep potential buyers on your site.
 However, it actually creates a frustrating experience for visitors as they’re unable to find the page they’re looking for (and typically don’t know the product is sold out).

-4. Avoid Too Many Out of Stock Products on Your Website
+4. Too Many Out-of-Stock Products on Your Website

-It’s okay to have out of stock products on your website, but only if you share information about when they’ll be available again.
+It’s okay to have out-of-stock products on your website, but not if you don’t share information about when they’ll be available again.

 Remember this: search engines try to avoid sending visitors to pages for products they can’t purchase.